sm2774us/2021_Interview_Prep/001_Data_Structures/queues/Queues.md

 ###### Fig 4.
 Visualization of Basic Operations of Queues
 _____________

-Furthermore, the following additional functions are provided for a stack in order to check its status.
-- Peek: Return the front element of the queue without deleting it.
-- isEmpty: Check if the queue is empty.
-- isFull: Check if the queue is full.

 ##### Queue Implementation
 As with stacks, a queue can be implemented either using an array or a linked list.